Easy Homemade Hummus Recipe |

-About two years ago, I was grocery shopping with my wife when she picked up some hummus and added it to our cart.
-Being the jerk price-conscious person I am, I inquired why it was so expensive.
-(I believe it was either $3.99 for around 12 ounces.)
-"Isn't hummus just ground up chickpeas?", I asked.
-My wife kind of shrugged her shoulders and I said, "I think so, but it's soooo good.
-It's healthy too!"
+About five years ago, I was grocery shopping with my wife when she picked up some hummus and added it to our cart.
+Being the jerk price-conscious person I am, I inquired to why it was so expensive ($3.99 for around 12 ounces), “Isn’t hummus just ground up chickpeas?”, I asked.
+My wife kind of shrugged her shoulders and I said, “I think so, but it’s soooo good.
+It’s healthy too!”
 That logic was a good enough for me given the time and the place, but I had a feeling that I was onto another money-saving idea.

 It turns out that I was mostly right about hummus being ground up chickpeas.
-In fact Wikipedia lists the ingredients as: "mashed chickpeas, blended with tahini, olive oil, lemon juice, salt and garlic."
+In fact Wikipedia lists typical ingredients as: “mashed chickpeas, blended with tahini, olive oil, lemon juice, salt and garlic.”
 If you look at those ingredients, you probably already have the olive oil, lemon juice, salt, and garlic in your kitchen.
-So you really just need to find the chickpeas and the tahini.
-We found our chickpeas at Trader Joe's.
-"Joe" prefers to label them as garbanzo beans and I must give my credit for realizing that they are the same thing.
+If that’s true, you only need to find the chickpeas and the tahini.
+We found our chickpeas at Trader Joe’s.
+“Joe” prefers to label them as garbanzo beans and I must give my wife credit for realizing that they are the same thing.
+Tahini, I would later learn is ground up sesame seeds.
 The tahini was originally found at Whole Foods.
-However, Whole Foods can get pricey so dropped by a local Mediterranean market that had tahini in almost any size that you might want.
+However, Whole Foods is pricey so we dropped by a local Mediterranean market that had tahini in almost any size that you might want at a reasonable price.
 (Seriously, it almost went up to a Costco keg size.)

 My wife found a recipe online at All Recipes, but has modified the ingredients a bit to the following: